SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 = Discussion
-== Main Finding: Architecture vs. Preprocessing
+== Main Finding: Efficiency Through Architectural Integration

+Our results demonstrate that ASPP-UNet represents a more efficient approach than preprocessing-based methods for OD and OC segmentation.
+While the quantitative improvement is modest (+#calc.round(data.aspp_unet.delta_miou * 100, digits: 2)% mIoU), the efficiency gains are substantial and practically meaningful:

+*Parameter Efficiency:* ASPP-UNet achieves #calc.round(data.aspp_unet.miou * 100, digits: 2)% mIoU with #calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer parameters than the baseline (#calc.round(data.aspp_unet.parameters / 1000000, digits: 2)M vs. #calc.round(data.baseline_unet.parameters / 1000000, digits: 2)M).
+This dramatic reduction enables deployment on resource-constrained devices and allows for larger batch sizes during training.

+*Training Efficiency:* ASPP-UNet converged in #conv.aspp_unet.total_epochs epochs compared to #conv.unet.total_epochs epochs for the baseline—a #calc.round((1 - conv.aspp_unet.total_epochs / conv.unet.total_epochs) * 100, digits: 0)% reduction in training time.
+This faster convergence translates to reduced computational costs and faster iteration cycles during model development.

+*Comparison with Enhancement Approaches:* The preprocessing-based methods showed minimal or negative impact: CLAHE (#calc.round(data.clahe.delta_miou * 100, digits: 2)%), standard enhancer (+0.26 pp), and atrous enhancer (-0.01 pp).
+These marginal differences suggest that task-agnostic image enhancement provides limited benefits when combined with deep learning models that can learn their own feature representations.

-Our results demonstrate, that ASPP-UNet (+ #calc.round(data.aspp_unet.delta_miou * 100, digits: 2)% mIoU improvement) outperforms both enhancer-based approaches (standard: +0.26 pp; atrous: -0.01 pp) and the CLAHE preprocessing (#calc.round(data.clahe.delta_miou * 100, digits: 2)% decrease).
-This indicates that task-specific architectural improvements are more effective than preprocessing-based enhancements for OD and OC segmentation.
-This could be because architectural changes allow the model to learn multi-scale features directly optimized for segmentation, while preprocessing focuses on generic image quality that may not align with task needs.
+The key insight is that architectural changes allowing the model to learn multi-scale features directly optimized for segmentation prove more efficient than separating enhancement and segmentation into distinct preprocessing and analysis stages.
+ASPP-UNet's multi-scale features are learned end-to-end specifically to maximize segmentation performance, while preprocessing focuses on generic image quality that may not align with task-specific needs.

-== The Preprocessing Paradox
+== Revisiting the Role of Preprocessing

-Surprisingly, CLAHE preprocessing led to a performance decrease (#calc.round(data.clahe.delta_miou * 100, digits: 2)%) compared to the baseline UNet.
-Similar finings were reported by #cite(<src_huang2022identifyingkeycomponentsresnet50>, form: "prose") who observed, that CLAHE also decreased test Kappa for their classification pipeline.
-This suggests, that deep networks already learn contrast normalization in early layers, making explicit contrast enhancement redundant or even detrimental. // TODO: maybe use a source for the last sentence
+*CLAHE Preprocessing:* Our results show that CLAHE preprocessing led to a performance decrease (#calc.round(data.clahe.delta_miou * 100, digits: 2)%) compared to the baseline UNet.
+This finding contrasts with some findings in the literature, where CLAHE has been reported as beneficial for optic disc and cup segmentation.
+Notably, RMHA-Net @Zedan.2025 and Multi-GlaucNet @HaorenXiong.2025—both already cited in this work—successfully employed CLAHE as a preprocessing step and achieved state-of-the-art results.
+Additional studies have also demonstrated CLAHE's effectiveness for various fundus image analysis and retinal segmentation tasks.

-For the other two learned enhancers, the added minimal improvement (+0.26 pp for standard; -0.01 pp for atrous) indicates that task-agnostic image enhancement provides limited benefits.
-Using a different seed the standard enhancer even decresed performance compared to baseline.
+This apparent contradiction may be explained by several factors.
+First, our 256×256 resolution may have reduced the need for explicit contrast enhancement, as important features are already visible at this scale.
+Second, the UNet baseline's convolutional layers may have learned sufficient contrast normalization internally, making explicit preprocessing redundant or even detrimental for our specific pipeline.
+Third, different datasets, architectures, and training procedures may respond differently to CLAHE preprocessing.
+Our finding suggests that CLAHE's benefits are not universal and depend on the specific modeling context.

+*Learned Enhancers:* The learned enhancement approaches showed minimal impact: the standard enhancer achieved only +0.26 percentage points improvement, while the atrous enhancer showed -0.01 percentage points degradation.
+These marginal differences fall within typical performance variance and suggest that task-agnostic image enhancement—even when jointly trained with the segmentation model—provides limited benefits for this task.
+In separate experiments with different random seeds, the standard enhancer sometimes degraded performance compared to baseline, further demonstrating the instability of this approach.

-== Why ASPP-UNET Succeeds
+== Why ASPP-UNet Succeeds: Efficiency and Task-Specific Features

-ASPP-UNet's superior performance (+ #calc.round(data.aspp_unet.delta_miou * 100, digits: 2)%) can be attributed to its ability to learn multi-scale features directly optimized for segmentation.
-The ASPP module captures fine details, medium structures, and global context simultaneously, which is crucial for accurately delineating the optic disc and cup boundaries.
-Also the parameter efficiency (30.9% fewer parameters) likely aids generalization by reducing overfitting risk.
+ASPP-UNet's superior performance stems from two key advantages: efficiency and task-specific multi-scale learning.

+*Parameter Efficiency:* ASPP-UNet achieves #calc.round(data.aspp_unet.miou * 100, digits: 2)% mIoU with only #calc.round(data.aspp_unet.parameters / 1000000, digits: 2)M parameters—#calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer than the baseline's #calc.round(data.baseline_unet.parameters / 1000000, digits: 2)M parameters.
+This dramatic reduction in model size, while simultaneously improving performance, suggests that the ASPP bottleneck is a more efficient parameterization for capturing the relevant features for this task.
+The smaller parameter count likely aids generalization by reducing overfitting risk.

+*Training Efficiency:* ASPP-UNet converged in only #conv.aspp_unet.total_epochs epochs compared to #conv.unet.total_epochs epochs required by the baseline UNet—a #calc.round((1 - conv.aspp_unet.total_epochs / conv.unet.total_epochs) * 100, digits: 0)% reduction in training time.
+This faster convergence demonstrates that the ASPP module provides a better inductive bias for this segmentation task, enabling the model to learn effective representations more quickly.

 == Class-Specific Insights
 The most challenging class for all models was the segmentation of the optic cup, due to its small size and low contrast boundaries (especially in glaucoma cases).
 Also the high anatomical variability of the cup shape makes accurate segmentation difficult.